ssousa455/SoniTranslate-Enhanced/README-en.md

 ## Improvements over the original SoniTranslate:

 * **Guaranteed Data Security:** Your dubbed files are automatically copied to your Google Drive, even if Colab is interrupted. :smiley:
-* **Faster Installation and Execution:** The setup and dubbing process is significantly faster.
+* **Faster Installation and Execution:** The program restarts significantly faster after Colab shuts down.

 ## Prerequisites: